 In August 2011, the Maryland Stadium Authority issued the Sports Facilities Taxable Revenue Bonds, Series 2011 Bonds, in the amount of \$11.1 million.
 The proceeds were used for capital repairs to the warehouse located at the Camden Yards Complex.
 The Series 2011 Bonds matured on December 15, 2014.
 In December 2014, the Maryland Stadium Authority issued the Sports Facilities Taxable Revenue Bonds, Series 2014, in the amount of \$9.6 million.
 The proceeds were used to refinance the Sports Facilities Taxable Revenue Bonds, Series 2011.
 The Series 2014 bonds will mature on December 15, 2024.
+The amount outstanding as of June 30, 2017, totaled \$6.3 million.
 The Authority's share of lottery revenues are pledged for these bonds; therefore they are not considered tax-supported debt and not included in the CDAC affordability analysis.

 In December 2013, the Maryland Stadium Authority issued the Sports Facilities Taxable Revenue Bonds, Series 2013, in the amount of \$8.6 million.
 The proceeds were used to refinance the Sports Facilities Taxable Revenue Bonds, Series 2010.
 The Series 2013 bonds will mature on December 15, 2023.
-The amount outstanding as of June 30, 2015, totaled \$8.6 million.
-The Authority's share of lottery revenues are pledged for these bonds; therefore they are not considered tax-supported debt and not included in the CDAC affordability analysis.
+The amount outstanding as of June 30, 2016, totaled \$6.3 million.
+The

+Authority's share of lottery revenues are pledged for these bonds; therefore they are not considered tax-supported debt and not included in the CDAC affordability analysis.

 Oriole Park at Camden Yards - Leases.
 In early 2007, the Baltimore Orioles filed for arbitration over the selection and installation of a new video board at Oriole Park at Camden Yards.
 In September 2007 the Authority and the Baltimore Orioles reached a settlement, agreeing to purchase and install \$9.0 million of new audio and video equipment funded by \$5.5 million from the "Supplemental Improvements Fund" and \$3.5 million from the Authority.
 The Authority's share was financed under the State's Master Equipment Lease-Purchase Program and amortized over 10 years.
-The outstanding balance of the lease as of June 30, 2015, was \$1.2 million.
+The outstanding balance of the lease as of June 30, 2017, was \$0.4 million.

 In November 2009, the Maryland Stadium Authority entered into a contract with Pepco Energy Services to provide \$6.0 million of energy upgrades and enhancements to Oriole Park at Camden Yards and the adjoining warehouse.
 The Authority is financing the upgrades and enhancements under the State's Energy Performance Contract Lease-Purchase Program over 12 years.
 Some of the upgrades and enhancements include the replacement of a chiller and cooling tower, replacement of light fixtures and upgrades to the generator plant.
-The outstanding balance as of June 30, 2015, was \$4.3 million.
-This lease is not included in the CDAC affordability analysis because the guaranteed annual savings exceeds the annual debt service.
+The outstanding balance as of June 30, 2016, was \$3.3 million.
+This lease is included in the CDAC affordability analysis because the guaranteed annual savings was terminated.

-The amount outstanding of the Authority's bonds, included in the CDAC analysis related to the Oriole Park at Camden Yards project totaled \$62.6 million as of June 30, 2015.
+The amount outstanding of the Authority's bonds and leases, included in the CDAC analysis related to the Oriole Park at Camden Yards project totaled \$42.0 million as of June 30, 2017.